hitabisgmbh/oaklean/packages/cli/README.md

 An CLI to interact with the @oaklean suite

 Options:
   -V, --version    output the version number
   -h, --help       display help for command

 Commands:
   config           commands to interact with a config file
      - resolve Resolves the given config file and outputs the resolved config (including all default values and overrides)

   init             Create a .oaklean config file report           commands to convert or inspect the profiler's format
      - toHash Calculates the hash of given a profiler format
      - toJSON Converts a profiler format that is given in binary format to a json version
      - toSourceFileTree Converts a profiler format that is given in binary format to a SourceFileMetaDataTree
      - check Checks wether all files in the profiler format are present
      - inspect Displays an overview of the reports stats

   profile          commands to convert or inspect the cpu profile's format
      - toCPUModel Converts a cpu profile format that is given to a cpu model format
      - inspect Displays an overview of the cpu profile stats
      - trace Displays the trace of the cpu profile
      - anonymize Converts all paths in the cpu profile to relative paths (relative to the rootDir mentioned in the .oaklean config) to remove all user related paths

   parse            commands to parse javascript or typescript files
      - toPST Converts a given javascript/typescript file and extracts the ProgramStructureTree from it and stores it into a file

   backend          commands to interact with the backend
      - send Sends a given .oak report to a backend specified in the .oaklean config

   jest             Commands to inspect the jest profiler format.
 This is mostly used for debugging purposes
      - verify Checks wether the accumulate report of the jest-test-environment would be generated the same way with this version

+  metrics-data|md  commands to convert or inspect the metrics data collection format
+     - show Displays the metrics data collection as a table

   help [command]   display help for command
 ```

 ## Fast Config Setup